tbensky/Prolog-CLP/README.md

 * Of such code, Triska says "you are describing `L2` more and more."

+And, as you work with difference lists, instantiating the tail, you should always be sure to keep maintaining that tail of the the list.

 Now, as stated in "The Art of Prolog"  (2nd ed.), p.
 284, "logical expressions are unified, not evaluated."
 Thus, we should always be looking for how the variables in an expression might be unified and not how the expression as a whole might come out.
 With difference lists, we're looking out for the ultimate evolution of uninstantiated tail.

 Thus (as both Triska and "Art of Prolog" state), there is no reason to use the `=` operator above in the expressions above.
 We could define predicates to keep track of the list and it's uninstantiated tail like this: